-Figure 1: AMCilk's Client-Server Architecture.
+Fig. 1.
+AMCilk's Client-Server Architecture.

-- 230 where the main function of the job's executable initializes the runtime and calls cilk_main as an entry into the user code.
+AMCilk runs multiple Cilk jobs in a single runtime system.
+Recall that (Section II) the original Cilk runtime system is designed to run a single job, where the main function of the job's executable initializes the runtime and calls cilk_main as an entry into the user code.
 In contrast, the AMCilk runtime system is pre-initialized as a server and sets up the basic data structures needed to execute jobs.
-The parallel programs are pre-compiled and pre-linked with the runtime system and have their cilk_main functions.
-To run multiple jobs, the - 235 server runs each job within a data structure called a container which contains all the metadata required to run Cilk jobs.
+The parallel programs are pre-compiled and pre-linked with the runtime system and have their cilk main functions.
+To run multiple jobs, the server runs each job within a data structure called a container which contains all the metadata required to run Cilk jobs.
 Since jobs arrive and leave online, the number of active containers changes over time.
 However, creating a container from scratch is relatively expensive, so AMCilk creates a pool of containers at initialization and reuses the containers.
-When a new job arrives, the server - 240 selects an inactive container and calls the appropriate cilk_main function to start executing the job.
-When all containers are busy^[1], any new arriving job is buffered.
+When a new job arrives, the server selects an inactive container and calls the appropriate cilk_main function to start executing the job.
+When all containers are busy1, any new arriving job is buffered.
 When a container becomes available, it picks a job from the buffer in a FIFO order.

-3.2.
-Policy-Customization Interface
+B. Policy-Customization Interface

 AMCilk provides an interface that allows the system administrator to customize the policy for allocating cores, cache, and memory bandwidth between concurrent jobs.
-We provide some useful allocation policies "out of the box" these are the policies we used in our case studies described in Section 6 namely (1) DREP; (2) ELASTIC_RT; and (3) PARALLELISM_FB.
-System administrators can design their own policies and implement them using a simple interface provided within AMCilk.
+We provide some useful allocation policies "out of the box" - these are the policies we used in our case studies described in